radu-munteanu/kubecon-presentations/README.md

 # kubecon-presentations
-A Catalogue of KubeCon Presentations Seen Live
+A Catalogue of KubeCon Presentations Seen

 ## KubeCon 2018 Copenhagen (2-4 May)
 ### May 2